oxisto/okr2go/README.md

 ### Run build script

 Run the included build script to install all dependencies (Angular and Go) and build an executable with the packed web frontend.
+This will also run `go install`, so that your system-specific executable is available globally, if you have the `go/bin` directory in your path.

 ```
 ./build.sh